Skip to content

 Mixin

-The SpyglassMixin class adds functionality to DataJoint tables.
-A subset of methods are used to set an environment variable, SPYGLASS_EXPORT_ID, and, while active, intercept all fetch/fetch_nwb calls to tables.
-When fetch is called, the mixin grabs the table name and the restriction applied to the table and stores them in the ExportSelection part tables.
+The ExportMixin class adds functionality to DataJoint tables.
+A subset of methods are used to set an environment variable, SPYGLASS_EXPORT_ID, and, while active, intercept all fetch, fetch_nwb, restrict and join calls to tables.
+When these functions are called, the mixin grabs the table name and the restriction applied to the table and stores them in the ExportSelection part tables.

 • fetch_nwb is specific to Spyglass and logs all analysis nwb files that are fetched.